leeky-mem/hacking-notes/metasploit.md

 - No operations, used as buffers to achive consisten payload size

 **Payloads**
-- Adapters: Conver payloads into different formats.
+- Adapters: Convert payloads into different formats.
 For example, a normal single payload can be wrapped inside a Powershell adapter, which will make a single powershell command that will execute the payload.
-- Singles: Self-contained Payloads(add user, lauch calc.exe).
+- Singles: Self-contained Payloads(add user, launch calc.exe).
 - Stagers: Form a connection to metasploit to download additional payloads(stages).
 - Stages: Are loaded by the stager.
 Allows to use larger payload size.